Last Updated on January 24, 2024

 At this level, consultants start to specialize either in a particular business function (e.g., Strategy and Corporate Finance) or a particular industry practice (e.g., Banking)

 As a Principal, you’ll start to focus more on client management and business development and less on the day-to-day project delivery of those projects.
 You are managing several engagements at once while also establishing new or expanding existing client relationships.
 You continue to focus on particular industries and/or functional areas at this point of your Bain career.
 Your main contact in each of your teams is the Case Team Leader and you are advising the team and providing directional guidance.
 Principals are usually in their role for two to three years before making Partner or leaving the firm.
-This is the most difficult time in your consulting career and the time when the highest percentage of consultants that want to progress to the next level are asked to leave.
+This is the most difficult time in your consulting career and the time when the highest percentage of consultants who want to progress to the next level are asked to leave.

 Partners are owners of the firm.
 Their focus is on building strong relationships with clients as trusted C-level advisors.
 They are on the speed dial of their CEO contacts.
 Partners assist clients with project scoping, project team setup, and identifying areas where Bain support would be most beneficial.

 Although Partners are not heavily involved in the day-to-day labor, they offer assistance and insight into the project’s most difficult parts.
 Some partners are more hands-on than others and visit the team once per week for common problem-solving sessions and client presentations.
-Partners stay in the firm for a couple of years before making Senior Partners.
+Partners stay in the firm for a couple of years before becoming Senior Partners.

 Senior Partners are the most senior leaders at Bain.
 They are responsible for managing the overall direction and strategy of the firm, as well as leading and mentoring other members of the team.
 Senior Partners are in charge of multiple engagements at once, own the client and CEO relationship as well as engage in other firm administrative functions (e.g., leading certain functions such as recruiting).
 You will rarely see a Senior Partner in the team room and sometimes only attend the most important CEO meetings.
 Senior Partners usually stay with the firm until the end of their career and on average (purely observational) retire around the age of 55.